aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

-\paragraph*{Human-in-the-loop} To evaluate and measure a model's performance, we typically use ground truth labels.
-For example, if we are doing emotion prediction from music, we need experts to label some music with emotions \citep{cheuk2020regression}.
-In a traditional context, we use supervised learning with a split training and test.
+\paragraph*{Human-in-the-loop} To evaluate and measure a model's performance, ground truth labels are typically used.
+For example, when doing emotion prediction from music, experts need to label music files with emotions \citep{cheuk2020regression}.
+In a traditional context, supervised learning is used with a split training and test.
 The former is used to train the model, and the latter to evaluate it.
 When labelled data is scarce, recent techniques can leverage a small amount of labelled data through semi-supervised or self-supervised learning \citep{lan2019albert}.
 Other strategies, such as reinforcement learning, put a `human-in-the-loop' and allow new labelled data to be added to the model while it is in production \citep{sutton2018reinforcement}.

-\paragraph*{Replacing or augmenting humans?} Do we want the AI system to replace the human previously doing the task, or augment their performance?
+\paragraph*{Replacing or augmenting humans?} Does the organization want the AI system to replace the human previously doing the task, or augment their performance?
 The latter is a popular approach that aims at creating collaborative/assistive systems instead of autonomous systems, with the intent to make the human's job easier and more effective.
-For example, we might think that music generation systems can put composers out of business \citep{herremans2017functional}.
+For example, one might think that music generation systems can put composers out of business \citep{herremans2017functional}.
 In reality, those systems can empower composers, to compose quicker, inspire them with new ideas, and let them control generated music on unseen levels, such as through emotion \citep{herremans2017morpheus}.